trwaters/trwaters.github.io/_posts/2019-08-10-jekyll-and-github-an-easier-way-to-create-personal-websites.md

 This was great and all, but it still didn't solve my want to lower my server costs.
 I had to reconsider where I was hosting my portfolio, and what I can live with and without.

 There were multiple options on how to host the Jekyll site, but I chose what seems the easiest (and cheapest, can't beat free) - GitHub Pages.
 GitHub recognizes that this site is a Jekyll site and _actually runs the compile for you_ when you push to whatever branch GitHub Pages is being served from.
+Also, it solves one of my minor gripes of renewing the SSL certificate every three months (GitHub issues you an SSL certificate that renews itself for free).

 And to be honest, I am incredibly happy with the results.

 It actually makes me _want to_ update the site - it is that easy.
-If you are considering creating a new personal site or refactoring an old one, I highly recommend that you use Jekyll with GitHub pages.
-The setup was painless, it reduced my yearly costs by over 80%, and it's a joy to work and modify.
+If you are considering creating a new personal site or refactoring an old one, I highly recommend that you use Jekyll with GitHub Pages.
+The setup was painless, it reduced my yearly costs by over 80%, and it's a joy to work with and modify.